transparency-dev/armored-witness-boot/README.md

 ## Secure Boot

-On secure booted systems the `imx_signed` target should be used instead with the relevant [`HAB_KEYS`](https://github.com/usbarmory/usbarmory/wiki/Secure-boot-(Mk-II)) set.
+On secure booted systems the `imx_signed` target should be used (instead of the unsigned `imx` one) with the relevant [`HAB_KEYS`](https://github.com/usbarmory/usbarmory/wiki/Secure-boot-(Mk-II)) set.

 ## Kernel signing